This post may contain affiliate links. Please read my disclosure and privacy policy.

 Here are the four humble ingredients:

-Bake in a 350F oven for 12 to 14 minutes until the surface of the cookies appears dry and small cracks begin to appear.
+• Bake in the preheated oven for 12 to 14 minutes until the surface of the cookies appears dry and small cracks begin to appear.
 The centers should feel just set when lightly touched with your fingertip.

 Hello, gorgeous.